3 Ways to Save a Down Payment for a Rent to Own Homes

 Try something less expensive or closer to home.

-If you have a busy family, you can really save money if you eat at home more often (and this includes buying less snacks and drinks on the run), and look for fun things to do around your community that are free or don’t cost very much.
+If you have a busy family, you can really save money if you eat at home more often (and this includes buying fewer snacks and drinks on the run), and look for fun things to do around your community that are free or don’t cost very much.
 If you go to the movies a lot, try renting.
 If you rent a lot, you could save even more by checking out the library.
 Many libraries have videos you can borrow for free.
 This option is really great for kids.